School of Medicine

 C. Garrison Fathman

-Bio My long-term plan for training is to gain insight of the evolutionary and developmental origin of cardiovascular diseases, metabolic syndrome, and diabetes.
-I am especially interested in mechanism of insulin resistance as the underlying risk factor for these disorders.
+Bio My long-term goal is to investigate the functional genomics of rare and common variants that cause metabolic and cardiovascular comorbidity.
+In particular, I am interested in the genetics of insulin resistance as major underlying risk factor for cardiometabolic diseases.

 After completing my master?s degree, I was attracted by the hypothesis that early onset coronary artery disease (CAD) is a genetic subtype of the common type of CAD.
 In collaboration with Dr. Arya Mani, an expert in Mendelian forms of CAD (Yale University), and Prof Reza Malekzadeh, a pioneer of cohort studies (Tehran University), and HHMI investigator in Yale University, Dr. Richard Lifton, I contributed to the genetic analysis of families with early onset CAD and metabolic syndrome.
 We identified DYRK1B as a causative gene (co-first author; N Engl J Med; 2014).